 Cream cheese frosting is so delicious.
 I used to love it in my high-carb days, and I much prefer it to buttercream frosting.
 I just don’t really like butter in my frosting, and I do like the tang that cream cheese adds (but I make an exception for chocolate frosting).

 This tasty frosting has only three ingredients.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 Cream cheese: full-fat or reduced-fat.
 Both work, although full-fat tastes better.

 Sweetener: I use stevia.
 You can use a powdered sweetener instead if you wish.

 The recipe card below has the complete instructions for making a keto cream cheese frosting.
 The amounts listed make enough for six cupcakes or for a one-layer cake.
 For 12 cupcakes or for a two-layer cake, double the amount.
 Here's an overview of the steps:

-- Briefly microwave the cream cheese to soften it.
+Briefly microwave the cream cheese to soften it.
 Then add the sweetener and the vanilla.

 Now mix!
 You can mix it in one bowl with a hand whisk, as long as you’re willing to whisk for a couple of minutes (hey, it’s a great workout for your arm!).
 Alternatively, use an electric whisk.